 Chemically, saponins are glycoalkaloids.
 They evolved to protect the potato plant’s root (the part you eat) from attack by microbes and insects — and they are toxic.

-Potatoes contain two glycoalkaloid saponins that wreak havoc on your gut: α-chaconine and α-solanine.
+Potatoes contain two glycoalkaloid saponins that can wreak havoc on your gut: α-chaconine and α-solanine.
 In addition to causing leaky gut, they can aggravate inflammatory bowel diseases, like ulcerative colitis, Crohn’s disease and irritable bowel syndrome.

-And that toxicity is nothing to scoff at.
-At least 12 separate cases of human poisoning from potato consumption, involving nearly 2000 people and 30 fatalities have been recorded in medical literature, and are fortunately rare occurrences.
+At least 12 separate cases of human poisoning from potato consumption and 30 fatalities have been recorded in medical literature, and are fortunately rare occurrences.
 But the effects on the gut are likely not so rare.

 The recommended safe limit for total glycoalkaloids in potato foods is 200 mg/kg, a level proposed more than 70 years ago.
 But more recent evidence suggests this level should be lowered to 60 – 70 mg/kg.